National Party (South Africa): Daniël François Malan

-J. G. Strijdom
+Hans Strijdom

-Malan retired in 1954, at the age of eighty.
+Malan retired in 1954 at the age of eighty.
 The two succession contenders were J. G. Strijdom (Minister of Lands and Irrigation) and Havenga (Minister of Finance).
 Malan personally preferred the latter and, indeed, recommended him.
 Malan and Strijdom had clashed frequently over the years, particularly on the question of whether a republican South Africa should be inside or outside the Commonwealth.

 Strijdom, however, had the support of Verwoerd and Ben Schoeman, and he was eventually voted in as Prime Minister.
-Strijdom was a passionate and outspoken Afrikaner and republican, and he wholeheartedly supported apartheid.
-He was completely intolerant towards non-Afrikaners and liberal ideas, utterly determined to maintain White rule, with zero compromise.
+Strijdom was a passionate and outspoken Afrikaner and republican who wholeheartedly supported apartheid.
+He was completely intolerant towards non-Afrikaners and liberal ideas, utterly determined to maintain White rule with zero compromise.
 Known as the "Lion of the North", Strijdom made few changes to his cabinet and pursued with vigour the policy of apartheid.
 By 1956, he successfully placed the Coloureds on a separate voters' roll, thus further weakening ties with the Commonwealth and gaining support for the NP.

 He also took several other steps to make South Africa less dependent on Britain: